Red Teaming Quickstart (No-Code)

 • Run a risk assessment on your AI application and viewed it on the dashboard

-Our no code risk assessment flows allow any non-technical teams to analyze an AI application for all security and compliance issues without having to go through any complex steps, intuitively all within the Confident AI platform.
+No-code risk assessments let any team member analyze an AI application for security and compliance issues directly in the Confident AI platform.

 How it works